winter-comet/cipher/README.md

 ```

 Input and output redirection work for both external commands and built-in commands.
 When a built-in command runs in the foreground, the shell temporarily redirects its standard descriptors and restores them after the command finishes.
 When a built-in command runs in the background, it is executed in a child process.

+Input and output redirection files are opened by the shell.
+Input files are opened read-only.
+Output files are created if needed, truncated if they already exist, and written with mode `0644`.

+Anything after an unquoted `#` is treated as a comment and ignored.
+Quoted strings wrapped in double quotes are kept as a single argument, which is also how multi-word `pipes` stages are passed to the shell.

+The `status` command prints the last command exit status.
+Built-ins set the status directly, foreground external commands use the child process exit status, external commands that cannot be executed exit with status `127`, and processes terminated by a signal are reported as `128 + signal_number`.

+When `debug` is set to a value greater than `0`, Cipher prints diagnostic information while reading and executing commands, including the input line, parsed tokens, detected input/output redirection, background execution, and whether a built-in or external command is being executed.

 ## Pipelines